aliakarma/FinNutriAgent/README.md

 All datasets are:

-- **Fully synthetic**
+- Fully **synthetic**
-- Modeled on public nutritional references from GCC food consumption patterns
-- Free of personal or sensitive information
+- Contain **no personal or sensitive real-world data**
-- Created specifically for **research**, **AI model development**, and **academic use**
+- Generated for academic and analytical model development

-No web scraping or real-person data is included.
+- Suitable for machine learning, statistical modeling, and reproducible research

 ---